 The POST HOSTEL

-The Post is in fact in an actual post office building, and the location is amazing, right round the corner from the Old Town.
+The Post, one of the best hostels in Jerusalem, is in fact in an actual post office building, and the location is amazing, right round the corner from the Old Town.
 It’s cozy, clean, and friendly.
 It felt like being welcomed into a family more than being welcomed into a hostel.
 There’s a strong wifi connection, large rooms, and a lovely common area.
 It’s a friendly and sociable hostel, but not so noisy that you can’t get some work done.
 I loved my stay here and would happily go back to relax on the roof or at the bar.

 Abraham is always buzzing with cool travelers and the staff is amazingly friendly.
-The location is very central and perfect for exploring most of the city by foot.
+One of the best hostels in Jerusalem, Abraham has a very central location and perfect for exploring most of the city by foot.
 This place is a bit more basic and less modern and design-y than the other ones, but it is super clean and the atmosphere more than makes up for what it lacks.
 Great tours offered also.

 THE BEST HOTELS IN JERUSALEM